The Service Dog Trainer Program

 ABC Service Dog Trainer Certification

 Upon successful completion of your Service Dog Trainer Course, you will receive your professional certification as an Animal Behavior College Certified Service Dog Trainer (ABCSDT).
 Your certification will help you stand out when interviewing for volunteer and employment opportunities at assistance dog organizations and facilities.
 This is your first step toward a career as a Service Dog Trainer!
+If you are not ready to progress into service dog training yet and need to learn the basics first, check out our Dog Trainer Program, which teaches you the fundamentals of becoming a dog trainer, here.

 Please note: Animal Behavior College does not guarantee employment after graduation.